 Keeping in touch with green issues and local campaigns

-- We work with Green Tourism to makes improvements to our green business and reduce our carbon footprint.
+- We work with Green Tourism to makes improvements to our green policy and reduce our carbon footprint.

-- We are members of Sustainable Bury and have taken an active part in the Bury St Edmunds Green Fair.
+- As members of Sustainable Bury we have taken an active part in the Bury St Edmunds Green Fair.